jedlimlx/Cellular-Automaton-Viewer/README.md

 To Record the Patterns in the Area Selected, Press the Record Button and it will turn black.<br>
 Press it again to stop the recording and save the gif.<br>

-In the file menu, you can save, open, and create a new pattern.<br>
+In the file menu, you can save, open, and create a new pattern.
+You can also create and open a new rule or create a parameter map (saved as pmap.gif in the CAViewer folder).<br>
 In the edit menu, you can copy, cut, delete and paste a pattern.<br>
 In the control menu, you can adjust random soup and simulation settings and step forward 1 generation and start the simulation.<br>
 In the view menu, you can zoom in, out, set the zoom and toggle grid lines.<br>